 - Due to radiation therapy to the chest

-- Use of medications that suppress immune system
+- Use of medications that suppress the immune system

-- Due to diseases such as cancer, leukemia, tuberculosis, kidney failure etc.
+- Due to diseases such as cancer, leukaemia, tuberculosis, kidney failure etc.

 - Severe chest pain